pbrisbin/pbrisbin.com/posts/2010-01-12-automounting.md

 flashdrive.

 <div class="well">
-Go google udev rules, there's alot out there for all sorts of nifty things.
+Go google udev rules, there's a lot out there for all sorts of nifty things.
 </div>